 Exon: Any segment of a gene that is represented in the mature messenger RNA (mRNA) product.

-GC content: The percentage of nucleotides in a DNA sequence that are either guanine (G) or cytosine (C).
+GC content: The percentage of nucleotides in a DNA sequence that is either guanine (G) or cytosine (C).

 Genetic heterogeneity: A common phenotype caused by more than 1 gene.